f4z3r/.bootstrap/README.md

 In order to allow some widget keys, also install `task`, and `timew`.
 See [taskwarrior](doc/task.md) and [timewarrior](doc/timew.md).

-> The switch to the `awesome` session should already be functional at this point, without creating
+> The switch to the `awesome` session is not functional at this point.
+At least continue with the
-> issues in the lua scripts configuring it.
+> utilities install below.

 ### Install utilities

 ```sh
 sudo pacman -S the_silver_searcher mupdf-gl neovim skim ctags tree tmux
 ```

+> At this point `awesome` should be functional.
+For full functionality from `tmux`, also install
+> `kubectx`.

 Configure defaults for filetypes.